Why Filter Water for Your Ice Machine?

 How does ice filtration work?

 Ozone is a powerful water disinfection method.
-Using ozone (O3) these disinfection systems oxidize bacteria, pathogens, and other microbial water contaminants (including sulfur, pesticides and herbicides, and heavy metals like iron and manganese).
-Bacteria can cause ice to discolor and foul the taste and odor of the ice.
+Ozone disinfection systems oxidize bacteria, pathogens, and other microbial water contaminants including sulfur, pesticides, herbicides, and heavy metals like iron and manganese.
+Bacteria can cause ice to discolor and foul its taste and odor.
 Additionally, bacterial presence in ice can expose the consumer to potentially harmful waterborne organisms.
 Ozone is noted for its ability to rapidly disinfect water, eliminating microorganisms without sacrificing flow rate or impeding ice production.
-Furthermore, ozone can disinfect water without any chemical additives, unlike traditional disinfection processes like chlorination.
+Unlike traditional disinfection processes like chlorination, ozone can disinfect water without any chemical additives.

-Just like you need to protect your ice machine from scale deposits that damage the internal mechanisms of the machine, it is important to protect the cleanliness of the machine as well.
-Ice machines are notoriously difficult to clean, and lackluster water quality can lead to pink slime and algae coating the insides of the machine.
+Just like you need to protect your ice machine from scale deposits that damage the internal mechanisms of the machine, you must also protect the machine’s cleanliness.
+Ice machines are notoriously difficult to clean.
+Lackluster water quality can lead to pink slime and algae coating the insides of the machine, making cleaning that much more difficult.
 An ozone disinfection system before an ice machine ensures that all the water entering the machine is of pristine quality.
-The elimination of all bacterial content from the water maintains a stellar degree of cleanliness within the ice machine, reducing the need for frustrating monthly maintenance and cleanings<.>
+The elimination of all bacterial content from the water maintains a stellar degree of cleanliness within the ice machine, reducing the need for frustrating monthly maintenance and cleanings.

 How do you install an ice machine water filter?

-Every ice machine, even the one in your house is fed with a waterline.
-The water filter interrupts a waterline to connect to your ice machine.
-A commercial ice machine requires a larger filter with more complicated installation, but a simple ice maker in your refrigerator only requires an inline filter that feeds your refrigerator.
-The advantage of installing an ice filter is obvious: you get clearer water that tastes and smells better, resulting in better ice.
+Every ice machine is fed with a waterline.
+The water filter is installed somewhere along this waterline before it connects to your ice machine.
+A commercial ice machine requires a larger filter with more complicated installation, but a simple ice maker in your refrigerator only requires an inline filter that feeds both your refrigerator’s water dispenser and ice machine.
+For commercial systems, consult the instructions for installing your specific machines.
+For a general guide on replacing refrigerator water and ice filters, continue reading.

-How often said you change the filter on your ice machine?
+How often should you change the filter on your ice machine?

 The Ice Wand is an antimicrobial stick for ice machines.
 Airborne bacteria gets into the reservoir of an ice machine, but the Ice Wand inhibits the formation of slime and bacteria in an ice machine.
-The Ice Wand contains a specific proprietary blend of material that inhibits any kind of bacterial growth.
-This scale stick just drops into the reservoir and keeps slime from growing.
-You should clean the reservoir and the ice machine well before you drop the ice wand in.
-The Ice Wand needs replacing every three to four months.
+It contains a specific proprietary blend of material that inhibits any kind of bacterial growth.
+This scale stick drops into the ice machine’s reservoir and prevents slime from growing.
+Before installing an Ice Wand, you must clean and sanitize the reservoir thoroughly.
+This unit should be replaced once every three to four months.

 The Ice Wand inhibits the growth of slime or bacteria.
 It does not help the filtration process, but it keeps slime from creeping into the water supply, feeding the ice machine, and influencing the taste of the ice.
 The Ice Wand and the ice machine work independently, but they both result in better ice.